rust-lang/book/nostarch/chapter07.md

 (public) or not (private).
 Here’s an overview of how modules work:

 * You declare a new module with the keyword `mod`
-* By default, everything is set as private, but you can use the `pub` keyword to make the module public, and therefore visible outside of the namespace.
+* By default, everything is set as private (including modules).
+You can use the `pub` keyword to make a module public and therefore visible outside of its namespace.
 * The `use` keyword allows you to bring modules, or the definitions inside modules, into scope so that it’s easier to refer to them.